dimroc/blog/_drafts/2017-04-09-machine-learning-who-gave-you-that-long-id.md

 _This article talks about a solution that involved sensitive information.
 As a result, all the names and numbers have been replaced with bogus information.
-The concepts are still relevant and applicable!_
+The concepts are still relevant and applicable._

 Everyone has an insurance number, and no one knows their actual insurance policy.
 Is it car or life insurance?
 Is it Platinum Shield Standard or Platinum Shield